1990 in video games: Japan

-In Japan, the following titles were the top ten highest-grossing arcade games of 1990.
+In Japan, the following titles were the top ten highest-grossing arcade video games of 1990.

 United Kingdom and Australia

-In the United Kingdom and Australia, the following titles were the top-grossing arcade games of each month.
+In the United Kingdom and Australia, the following titles were the top-grossing arcade video games of each month.

 United States

 In the United States, the following titles were the highest-grossing arcade video games of 1990.

-The following titles were the top-grossing arcade games on the monthly RePlay arcade charts in 1990.
+The following were the top-grossing arcade video games on the monthly RePlay arcade charts in 1990.

 Hong Kong

-In Hong Kong, the following titles were the top-grossing arcade games of each month on the Bondeal charts.
+In Hong Kong, these were the top-grossing arcade video games of each month on the Bondeal charts.